No doubt some debt collectors feel protected by the anonymity of a telephone call, but they are simply not allowed to harass you.

 - Debt collectors cannot discuss your debts with any third party, with a few limited exceptions

-Remember, if you mail a debt collection company a cease communication letter, its agents have to stop.
+Remember, if you mail a debt collection company a cease communication letter, its agents have to stop contacting you.
 All you have to do is write a letter telling the company you are asserting your rights under the FDCPA and you are requesting that they do not contact you anymore.
 Send this letter via certified mail so that an employee must sign for the letter; you will receive a receipt letting you know that the company received it.
 After the company has received your letter, they are allowed to contact you one more time-but only to let you know what action, if any, that they will take next.
+Otherwise, if the debt collector continues to contact you, it has committed an FDCPA violation.

-If a debt collector is harassing you and breaking any of these rules, call 800-654-9517 to contact the Law Office of Paul Mankin in Beverly Hills for a free consultation.
+If a debt collector is harassing you and breaking any of these rules, call 800-654-9517 to contact the Law Office of Paul Mankin for a free consultation.
+We will also explain how to stop harassing phone calls and determine whether the creditor contacting you committed an FDCPA violation.